laPepita/Fabrizio/blog.md

 ---
 layout: page
-title: Fabrizio
+title: Blog
-subtitle: A brief insight in to myself, my thoughts and my hobbies
+subtitle: A discussion about my learning and opinions
 ---

 <div class="posts-list">